-One method used to measure your blood pressure is wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
-Then a health care provider listens to your pulse with a stethoscope while releasing air from the cuff.
-The gauge measures the pressure in the blood vessels when the heart beats (systolic) and when it rests (diastolic).
+One method of checking is at your doctor’s office.
+Most often, they’ll check it by wrapping an inflatable cuff with a pressure gauge around your arm to squeeze the blood vessels.
+Then they listen to your pulse with a stethoscope while releasing air from the cuff.

 If you have high blood pressure, your doctor may prescribe medicine to treat it.
 And lifestyle changes can be just as important as taking medicines.

 Try these tips for lowering your blood pressure from the American Heart Association:

 If you have high blood pressure, be sure to check it regularly and take any medicine you doctor orders as directed.
 If you have any side effects, don’t stop taking it without checking with your doctor first.